timotejroiko/astrobot-docs/README.md

 ### Help

 The help command opens an interactive menu that includes almost everything on this page in an acessible way.
-It divides the content in sections and pages that can be easily navigated by clicking on the emoji reactions that show up.
+It divides the content in sections and pages that can be easily navigated by clicking on the emoji reactions that show up at the bottom.

 Examples:

 * `.help` - shows the interactive help menu and displays available options
-* `click on the (1) emoji` - enters the first section and displays the options for that section
+* `click on the (1) emoji` - enters the "Charting Commands" section
-* `click on the (1) emoji again` - enters the first subsection of the first section and displays the options for it
+* `click on the (1) emoji again` - enters the "Newchart" section
-* `click on the (<-) emoji` - goes back to the previous section
+* `click on the (<-) emoji` - goes back to the "Charting Commands" section
-* `click on the (2) emoji` - enters the second section and displays the options for that section
+* `click on the (2) emoji` - enters the "Openchart" section
-* `click on the (<-) emoji` - goes back to the previous section
+* `click on the (<-) emoji` - goes back to the "Charting Commands" section
 * `click on the (<-) emoji` - goes back to main menu

-And so on (easier to see it on discord than to explain it here)
+And so on... (easier to see it on discord than to explain it here)

-The interactive menu always works regardless of how old it gets so you can safely open a permanent help menu in a read-only channel and send your users there so they dont need to use it again and again.
+The interactive menu should alway work regardless of how old it gets so you can safely open a permanent help menu in a read-only channel and send your users there so they dont need to use it again and again in other channels.

 Multiple people can use the same help menu at the same time, but if you click on the reactions too fast some clicks will be ignored to prevent overload, so avoid fighting with each other over which page to display.